 John: Oh, absolutely.
 I continued to make the boxes up until 2011.

 Radial: Were you still making them by hand, or had you gotten into any kind of manufacturing automation?

-John: A guy with an audio electronics distribution company in Maine reached out to me and asked if I would be interested in them distributing the reamp box.
+John: A guy with an audio electronics distribution company in Maine reached out to me and asked if I would be interested in them distributing the Reamp® box.
 And I said, “Yeah, but I can’t deal with the numbers right now.
 I can’t build them fast enough.”
 And he goes, “No worries.
 We’ve got a guy in Indiana that can build them.”

 Radial: So you would hand the manufacturing off to someone else.

 John: Yes, and my first thought was, “Oh, man, this is going to get sketchy.
-I can’t control the quality control.
+I can’t control the quality.
 Everybody’s going to want a piece of the action, and I’m going to end up with nothing.”
 So I really gave it a lot of thought and I think I signed an exclusive rights deal with them for one year.

 Radial: How did that work out?

 John: After a year I realized that these guys were taking way too much off the top and not really doing their job when it came to promoting and advertising.
-I was running ads in all the electronic magazines, EQ, Mix, Tape Op.
+I was personally running ads in all the pro-audio magazines, EQ, Mix, Tape Op.
 They really weren’t doing that much.
 So after one year I cut them loose, but I maintained the relationship with the manufacturer and continued to have these guys build the Reamps for me.

 Radial: DId they make any improvements?